pytorch/tutorials/intermediate_source/rpc_async_execution.rst

 This section uses CartPole-v1 from `OpenAI Gym <https://gym.openai.com/>`__ as an example to show the performance impact of batch processing RPC.
-Please note that the goal is to demonstrate the usage of `@rpc.functions.async_execution <https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.functions.async_execution>`__ instead of building the best CartPole solver or solving most different RL problems, we use very simple policies and reward calculation strategies and
+Please note that since the goal is to demonstrate the usage of `@rpc.functions.async_execution <https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.functions.async_execution>`__ instead of building the best CartPole solver or solving most different RL problems, we use very simple policies and reward calculation strategies and